The Updated Employee Retention Credit

 What is the ERC?

 To help businesses retain employees and keep them employed during the COVID-19 crisis, the Coronavirus Aid, Relief, and Economic Security (CARES) Act created the Employee Retention Credit (ERC) for 2020.
 The ERC is a refundable payroll tax credit for "qualified wages" that were paid to retained full-time employees between March 13 and Dec.
 31, 2020.
-The credit has been extended through September 30, 2021.
+The credit has been extended through September 30, 2021 and is retroactively available to many businesses.

 Who is Eligible?

-Businesses ordered to fully or partially shut down operations of your trade or business because of governmental orders limiting commerce, travel or group meetings due to COVID-19, or
+Businesses who were ordered to fully or partially shut down operations of their trade or business because of governmental orders limiting commerce, travel or group meetings due to COVID-19, OR

 Businesses who experienced a decline in gross receipts by 50% during a calendar quarter in 2020 compared to the same calendar quarter in 2019